 Additional requirements for the reporting were that the results should (as far as possible) be representative for the situation in 2010 and take into account specific conditions at the NUTS 2 level.
-Input data to fulfil these requirements were mainly obtained from Statistics Denmark and from specifically requested data from the Department of Agroecology and Environment, Aarhus University (provided by senior scientist Christen D. Børgesen and academic employee Inge T. Kristensen).
+For critical assumption this has now been updated to 2014-2015.
+Input data to fulfil these requirements were mainly obtained from Statistics Denmark and from specifically requested data from the Department of Agroecology and Environment, Aarhus University (provided by senior scientist Christen D. Børgesen and academic employee Inge T.

+Kristensen).
 Base scenarios were calculated for crops fertilized with commercial fertilizers, whereas the effect of slurry application was addressed in the sensitivity analyses.

-The base scenario was calculated for commercial fertilizers as cropping systems for energy crops are usually not tightly coupled to animal husbandry.
+The base scenario was calculated for commercial fertilizers as cropping systems for energy crops are usually not tightly coupled to animal husbandry (Elsgaard et al., 2013).